explorai/ML-Prerequisites-Quiz/index.md

 3. **R**

-_Answers are available here:_  https://githu
-- [ ] B.com/explorai/ML-Prerequisites-Quiz/blob/gh-pages/answerKeys.md _(Total of 30 questions).
-You are responsible to assess your level (Recommended: 70% or better)_
+_Total of 30 questions, answers available here:_  [Answer Key](https://github.com/explorai/ML-Prerequisites-Quiz/blob/gh-pages/answerKeys.md).   _You are responsible to assess your level of knowledge (Recommended: 70% or better)_

 ***